 - Product Shopping Ads.
-Google creates these ads by using the information from the Merchant center account.
-If you want to create this ad, press continue to proceed.
+Google creates these ads by using the information from the Merchant Center account.
+If you want to create this ad, press continues to proceed.

 - Showcasing Shopping Ads.
 In this type of ad, you can group together several products in one ad.
 It requires some extra steps.
 Learn more about it.

 8. Hit Save.
 Confirm your settings and launch.